changhu73/changhu73.github.io/_pages/cv.md

 ### Education
 ======
 <!-- * (incoming) Ph.D in Data Science, Stevens Institute of Technology, Feb.
 2026 -  -->
-* Visiting Research Student, The Hong Kong University of Science and Technology (Guangzhou), June 2025 - Nov.
+* Visiting Research Student, The Hong Kong University of Science and Technology(Guangzhou), June 2025 - Nov.
 2025
 * M.S. in Computer Science, City University of Hong Kong, Sept.
 2024 - Feb.
 2026
-* B.S. in Information Security, University of Science and Technology of China, Hefei, Anhui, Sept.
+* B.S. in Information Security, University of Science and Technology of China, Sept.
 2019 - June 2023